chnm/crdh-jekyll/_essays/v02-05-mapping-black-ecologies.md

 Roane, J.T.
 "The Loss of Sanctuary; The Loss of Community: Climate Change in the Era of Black Lives Matter." *New Black Man in Exile* blog (February 26, 2016). <https://www.newblackmaninexile.net/2016/02/reflections-on-tornado-that-destroyed.html>.

-Commission for Racial Justice.
-"Toxic Wastes and Race in the United States: A National Report on the Racial and Socio-Economic characteristics of Communities with Hazardous Waste Sites."
-New York: United Church of Christ, 1987.
+Robinson, Cedric. *Black Marxism: The Making of the Black Radical Tradition*.
+Chapel Hill: University of North Carolina Press, 2000.

 Vergès, Françoise.
 "Racial Capitalocene."
 In *Futures of Black Radicalism*, edited by Theresa Gaye Johnson and Alex Lubin.
 Brooklyn: Verso, 2017.

 Wynter, Sylvia.
 "1492: A New World View."
 In *Race, Discourse, and the Origin of the Americas: A New World View*, edited by Vera Lawrence Hyatt and Rex Nettleford.
 Washington, DC: Smithsonian Institution Press, 1995.

+Yusoff, Kathryn. *A Billion Black Anthropocenes or None*.
+Minneapolis: University of Minnesota Press, 2018.

 ---

 ### Notes

+[^1]: We build on the effort of Nathan Hare to understand the overlapping social, economic, and ecological vulnerabilities defining Black life.
+See Hare, “Black Ecology.”

-[^1]: McKittrick and Woods, *Black Geographies and the Politics of Place*, 2.
+[^2]: McKittrick and Woods, *Black Geographies and the Politics of Place*, 2.

-[^2]: Lil' Wayne and Robin Thicke, "Georgia...Bush/Weezy'z Ambitionz."
+[^3]: Lil' Wayne and Robin Thicke, "Georgia...Bush/Weezy'z Ambitionz."

-[^3]: Lil' Wayne and Robin Thicke, "Tie My Hands."
+[^4]: Lil' Wayne and Robin Thicke, "Tie My Hands."

-[^4]: NEED NOTE
+[^5]: Vergès, “Racial Capitalocene;” Robinson, *Black Marxism*; Yusoff, *A Billion Black Anthropocenes*.

-[^5]: Wynter, "1492: A New World View."
+[^6]: Wynter, "1492: A New World View."

-[^6]: Madera, *Black Atlas: Geography and Flow*, 1--23.
+[^7]: Madera, *Black Atlas: Geography and Flow*, 1--23.

-[^7]: Greene, *The Diary of Colonel Landon Carter of Sabine Hall*, 127--200.
+[^8]: Greene, *The Diary of Colonel Landon Carter of Sabine Hall*, 127--200.

-[^8]: Roane, "Plotting the Black Commons," 239--266.
+[^9]: Roane, "Plotting the Black Commons," 239--266.

-[^9]: Gilmore, "Fatal Couplings of Power and Difference: Notes on Racism
+[^10]: Gilmore, "Fatal Couplings of Power and Difference: Notes on Racism
     and Geography," 15--24; Hartman, *Scenes of Subjection*.

-[^10]: Pulido, "Rethinking Environmental Racism," 12-40.
+[^11]: Pulido, "Rethinking Environmental Racism," 12-40.

-[^11]: United Church of Christ, "Toxic Wastes and Race in the United
+[^12]: United Church of Christ, "Toxic Wastes and Race in the United
     States."

-[^12]: Minnie Fulkes interviewed by Susie Byrd, in Federal Writers' Project *Slave Narratives*, Vol. XVII.
+[^13]: Minnie Fulkes interviewed by Susie Byrd, in Federal Writers' Project *Slave Narratives*, Vol. XVII.